learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## Requirements

  1. Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend.
- 2. Must respond to two different links or buttons without a page reload.
-This could be updating a record, making a new record, or whatever else you'd like.
+ 2. Must use your Rails api to create a resource and render the respons without a page refresh.
+ 3. Must have at least one link that loads, or updates a resource without reloading the page.

 ## Instructions